Last Updated on January 30, 2026 by George Pavlopoulos

 The other lines & a Vaporetto map

-With a total of 19 lines, the Venice Vaporetto will bring you everywhere.
+With 19 lines, the Venice Vaporetto will take you everywhere.
 That said, cross-check your destination and see how to use Venice’s extended waterbus network.
 The lines I mentioned above are probably the ones you’ll use more frequently.
 However, there’s a good chance that at least once, you’ll jump into one of the other lines.

 To better prepare for your future ride, you can download the official Venice Vaporetto map.
 It shows every line and every stop, and it’s very handy.
 You can either print it or save it on your smartphone.
 You can download the map in PDF here.